Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Anomaly Detection Method

-Take the Glow model for example, a representation $\z$ has shape $(H\times W\times C)$ where $H,W,C$ are the height, width, and the number of channels of $\z$, respectively.
-The most natural choices are: \begin{enumerate} \item \textit{S1}: split $\z$ as $H\times W$ $C$-dimensional vectors; \item \textit{S2}: split $\z$ as $C$ ($H\times W$)-dimensional vectors. \end{enumerate} $S1$ retains inter-channel dependence into $D_g$ while \textit{S2} retains pixel dependence into $D_g$.
+Take the Glow model for example, the last scale has a shape of $(H\times W\times C)$ \footnote{The shape of the last scale of the representation in Glow is $4\times 4\times 48$.} where $H,W,C$ are the height, width, and the channels, respectively.
+We can split the last scale into multiple groups.
+The most natural choices are as follows. \begin{enumerate} \item \textit{\textbf{horizontal}}: treat dimensions in the same pixel position in different channels as one group and split $\z$ as $H\times W$ $C$-dimensional vectors; \item \textit{\textbf{vertical}}: treat dimensions in one channel as one group and split $\z$ as $C$ ($H\times W$)-dimensional vectors. \end{enumerate} Here horizontal strategy retains inter-channel dependence into group-wise KL divergence part (\textit{i.e.}, $D_g$).
+Vertical strategy retains pixel dependence into $D_g$.

-In Glow, the representation has shape $(4\times 4\times 48)$.
-The number of channels is much larger than the size of one channel.
-Our analysis of the correlation matrix also indicates that more divergence occurs between channels than that between pixels.
-So it seems that \textit{S1} tends to have a larger $I_l[q_Z]$.